explosion/spaCy/extra/DEVELOPER_DOCS/Code Conventions.md

 + warnings.warn(Warnings.W123)
 ```

 When adding warnings, make sure you're not calling `warnings.warn` repeatedly, e.g. in a loop, which will clog up the terminal output.
 Instead, you can collect the potential problems first and then raise a single warning.
-If the problem is critical, consider raising an error instead and to exit early.
+If the problem is critical, consider raising an error instead.

 ```diff
 + n_empty = 0